jmalmin/slatefire-infinity-docs/Installs/Installs.md

 The Master server will need basic software installed to allow it to be able to communicate to all node servers.
 For the most part these installations will be completed as a sudo user and will not make any changes to existing programs on the Centos or Window systems.

+These will be manual installations on the master server only.

 **note:**
 > **Infinity will run on Windows or Linux systems.
 Oracle, DB2 and MSSQL databases are supported.**